HubSpot vs. Customer.io: the core difference

 The platform's Journeys engine ingests real-time behavioral events and routes each person through a visual workflow with branching logic, time delays, A/B tests, and multi-channel messages.
 Email, SMS, push, in-app, WhatsApp, and LINE all run from the same workflow canvas.
 Segments update in real time as user behavior changes.
 Liquid templating personalizes content at the individual level.
 Custom Objects let you model non-person entities (accounts, subscriptions, courses) and trigger campaigns based on relationships between them.

-Where Customer.io is limited: It has no built-in CRM, no sales pipeline, and a sharp pricing jump from $100/month (Essentials, 5,000 profiles) to $1,000/month (Premium, annual commitment required) with no intermediate tier.
+Customer.io has no built-in CRM, no sales pipeline, and a sharp pricing jump from $100/month (Essentials, 5,000 profiles) to $1,000/month (Premium, annual commitment required) with no intermediate tier.
 There is also no native B2B prospecting capability: Customer.io cannot tell you who to reach, only how to reach people already in your system.
-For product-led SaaS companies, that is the correct design.
-For B2B demand generation teams that need to identify and target net-new accounts, it is a constraint.
+By design, Customer.io is built for lifecycle messaging, not prospecting.

 HubSpot is a customer platform combining Marketing Hub, Sales Hub, Service Hub, Content Hub, Data Hub, and Commerce Hub under one Smart CRM.
 Every team works from shared contact and company records, which means a marketing campaign touches the same record that a sales rep is working, and a service ticket updates the account view a CS manager reviews.